InditexTech/gh-sherpa/README.md

 gh extension remove sherpa
 ```

-## Usage

-After installing this extension in your development environment, you can know the available commands in the [`USAGE.md`](docs/USAGE.md) file.

 ## Configuration

 Check the [`internal/config/default-config.yml`](internal/config/default-config.yml) file to see the available configuration parameters as well as the default values and some examples.